HimesGroup/AKR/text/aboutAKR_nomenclature.md

 Based on these functional differences, we have assigned AKR1C1 and AKR1C2 as unique members of the AKR superfamily.

-**Dimeric Proteins.** Currently, the AKR2, AKR6, and AKR7 families have been shown to form multimers.
+**<u>Dimeric Proteins.</u>** Currently, the AKR2, AKR6, and AKR7 families have
+been shown to form multimers.
 To expand the nomenclature to accommodate multimers we recommend that the composition and stoichiometry be listed.
 For example, AKR7A1:AKR7A4 (1:3) would designate a tetramer of the composition indicated.

-**AKR Genes.** The designation for an AKR superfamily gene should be noted in italics to distinguish between the gene and the protein.
+**<u>AKR Genes.</u>** The designation for an AKR superfamily gene should be noted in italics to distinguish between the gene and the protein.
 For example, the gene *AKR1A1* encodes the protein AKR1A1.

 The above nomenclature system was adopted at the 8th International Workshop on the Enzymology and Molecular Biology of Carbonyl Metabolism.
 It is similar to